Who This Helps

 |---|---|---|

-The Tourist Visa allows you to stay in Thailand for up to 60 days, which can be extended once for an additional 30 days.
-If you're considering a longer visit, the Special Tourist Visa might be more suitable, as it initially permits a 90-day stay, with the option to renew twice for a total stay of up to 270 days.
+The standard Tourist Visa (TR) allows you to stay in Thailand for up to 60 days, with the possibility of a 30-day extension.
+On the other hand, the Special Tourist Visa (STV) provides an initial stay of 90 days, with the opportunity to extend twice, allowing a total stay of up to 270 days.

 Path to Permanent Residence